 El hombre alto y guapo sonríe.
 The tall, handsome man is smiling.

 Want to make your noun phrases more vibrant?
 Or perhaps differentiate which item you prefer at a shop?
 Then colors are essential!
-Check out our Spanish color deck for examples of more specific colors (such as lilac!) in Spanish.
+Check out our colors in Spanish article for examples of more specific colors (such as lilac!) in Spanish.

 Before the Noun: Identifiers, Demonstratives, Short-Form Possessives, Limiting Adjectives, Emotional Impact, and Essential Qualities